 Prior to an inspection, you should ensure the equipment is clean and free from dirt, oil and road film.
-This ensures the chain is easy to inspect, and nicks, gouges, bent links, stretched chain links and hammerlocks are not hidden.
+This ensures the chain is easy to inspect, and nicks and gouges are not hidden.

 Check tag legibility

 Ensure equipment serial numbers, name of manufacturer, size, grade, working load limit and reach all correspond to the original chain certification when the equipment was manufactured, tagged and supplied.